Technigo/project-news-site/README.md

 - build html
 - create css
 - check and verify frequently with firefox and its developer console
-- consulting my own notes regarding usage of tags/options, consulting developers.mozilla.org and w3schools
+- consulting my own notes regarding usage of tags/options, consulting developers.mozilla.org and w3schools, checcing stackovrflow
+- after sending in working on hiding 3 little cars on the page as a quest for visitors, which become visible by mouse over.
+Not an animation, but a little gimmick.

 ### Built with

+- photoshop
 - Semantic HTML5 markup
 - CSS custom properties
 - editor: visual studio code

 ### What I learned

 More on positioning img in grid/flex cells which can be tricky sometimes.
-Made a sketch in figma, figured out how to dynamically change back-color of grid cells thru :nth-child(xn+y), used filter attribute for img 1st time.
+Made a sketch in figma, figured out how to dynamically change back-color of grid cells thru :nth-child(xn+y), used filter attribute for img 1st time and learned about interfering filter options.
+Moreover had problems with overwriting selectors, but now understand why.

 ### Continued development

 Getting more routine in placing items in grid/flex cells.
+Playing more around with img modifications/animations.

 ### Useful resources